navicore/azuml/README.md

 ## TODOs

-* walk LBs to figure out connections from public
+* outbound rules
-* walk PIPs to figure out connections from public
+* option to expand all subnets to include VMs
-* sort subnets as bastion, public, ....., database, cicd via score of 1 to 5
+* option to expand a single subnet to include VMs